Latest

 With a clear understanding of your target market and competitors, you can now select the dietary supplements that align with the specific health and wellness goals of your customer base.
 You can also consider expanding your offerings to cater to the diverse needs within your niche.
 For example, if your niche is fitness enthusiasts, protein shakes and pre-workout supplements are likely strong choices, but you can also offer vegan powders or gluten-free alternatives to demonstrate inclusivity for customers with dietary restrictions.

-Moreover, remember to select products that prioritize high quality while adhering to the legal requirements for manufacturing standards, product labeling, and marketing claims.
 To minimize legal risks and establish trust with your customers, consider partnering with reputable suppliers that can provide certifications like ISO 22000 or FSSC 22000, as these certifications signify the supplements meet strict manufacturing and testing standards.

 3.4.
 Set a Competitive and Profitable Price